forwardemail/nodejs-dns-over-https-tangerine/README.md

 ```

 This purge cache feature is useful for DNS records that have recently changed and have had their caches purged at the relevant DNS provider (e.g. [Cloudflare's Purge Cache tool](https://1.1.1.1/purge-cache/)).

+## Compatibility

+The only known compatibility issue is for locally running DNS servers that have wildcard DNS matching.

+If you are using `dnsmasq` with a wildcard match on "localhost" to "127.0.0.1", then the results may vary.
+For example, if your `dnsmasq` configuration has `address=/localhost/127.0.0.1`, then any match of `localhost` will resolve to `127.0.0.1`.
+This means that `dns.promises.lookup('foo.localhost')` will return `127.0.0.1` – however with :tangerine: Tangerine it will not return a value.

+The reason is because :tangerine: Tangerine only looks at either `/etc/hosts` (macOS/Linux) and `C:/Windows/System32/drivers/etc/hosts` (Windows).
+It does not lookup BIND, dnsmasq, or other configurations running locally.
+We would welcome a PR to resolve this (see `isCI` usage in test folder) – however it is a non-issue, as the workaround is to simply append a new line to the hostfile of `127.0.0.1 foo.localhost`.

 ## Debugging